 3) XM Lets You Tell, Show, AND Demonstrate

 The old adage in marketing is “show, don’t tell.”
 And no form of marketing embodies this concept better than experiential marketing.
 Live events allow the owner, sales rep, or a professional brand ambassador representing a startup business to put their product directly in front of consumers early on.
 What’s more, they can experience the product for themselves–try the food, taste the beer, or play with the gadget.
 Which provides even more opportunities for direct and immediate feedback.

 4) XM Engages All Five Senses

-Direct experience with their product brings with it the potential for a startup to engage all five senses for a prospective consumer.
+Direct experience with their product brings with it the potential for startups to engage all five senses for a prospective consumer.
 At best, even with video, digital marketing allows for two of the five: sight and sound.
 No matter how many emails a business deploys, it will never allow consumers to experience the taste of food and drink or the scent of perfume and soap.
 And no matter how big the social media campaign, it will never allow them to hold a gadget in their hand, to use it, or to feel how well it’s made.

 5) XM Creates Memorable Experiences

 The key to experiential marketing is, of course, providing an experience for the user.
 For well-established companies like Coca-Cola or Harley-Davidson, the brand experience has already been thoroughly ingrained into the consumer psyche over time.
-But for a startup, the path to brand identity has just started.
+But for startups, the path to brand identity has just started.
 This is what makes engaging and entertaining live events, where consumers have a chance to literally immerse themselves in a new brand, such a powerful opportunity for young businesses.